How to encourage hens to lay in nest boxes

 - Adjust box lighting.
 Darken the box interiors (privacy curtain, mount against an interior wall, no white paint inside) and brighten the rest of the coop (window, well-lit pop door).
 Hens want a dark private spot to lay AND a bright open coop to navigate.

 Apply all five at once.
-Skipping any of them is a common mistake โ the dummy egg alone won't fix a flock that has a comfortable hidden corner under the coop, and confinement alone won't redirect a hen who associates the corner with eggs already laid there.
+The most common mistake I see is keepers running them one at a time over weeks, declaring each one a partial failure, and giving up before the combination has worked.
+Dummy eggs alone won't fix a flock that's already memorized a comfortable hidden corner under the coop, and confinement alone won't redirect a hen who associates that corner with eggs already laid there.
+They reinforce each other; that's the point.

 Diagnose first: what kind of off-box laying is this?